stefanoborini/book-modelviewcontroller/source/mvc_variations/dolphin_mvp.rst

 every view has a specific presenter.
 There's a strict relationship between the two

+Each triad is independent and does not know about the other ones. in general, if the triads must coordinate each other, they can rely on an "application model".
+When the application Model for a given triad is requested to perform a change, it signals its intention to an application coordinator.
+This coordinator can eventually decide to create a new triad, if needed.

 FIXME: Add Picture
 FIXME: reformulate in general